 Bursar, Pembroke College responsible for non-academic areas to include finance, planning and major projects including overseeing the award winning redevelopment creating a new quad for the college.He took early retirement in 2003 having spent most of his career with Barclays latterly as MD of Barclays Premier Bank and interm MD of Barclays France.
 He read Modern Languages at St. Catherine’s College, Cambridge graduating in 1974 and was brought up in Lincoln.
 He lives in Oxford and France.

 Was born and brought up in New Brighton on the Wirral and came up to Oxford in 1982 to read Biochemistry at Hertford College.
 In 1986 he did a year of teacher training at Homerton College, Cambridge, and then returned to Oxford for further study, this time in Physiology at the Queen’s College.
-In 1999 he was elected to represent West Ward, now Jericho & Osney Ward, on Oxford City Council and is currently the Heritage Champion.
+In 1999 he was elected to represent West Ward, now Jericho & Osney Ward, on Oxford City Council.
+He is currently Chair of the Oxford City Planning Committee and is the City Council's Heritage Champion.
 He is Chief Technician at the Medical Sciences Teaching Centre.

 Graduated from Bristol University in 1970 with a degree in Economics and Politics, and spent eight years with Courtaulds in Manchester, Munich and Brussels.
 He was a director of Cooper Callas from 1978 to 2014 and has been a Trustee of Oxford Preservation Trust since 1999.
 Charles lives in North Oxford.